Historical Perspective and Student Outcomes

 Recent national discussions on graduate education have highlighted the importance of experiential learning, internships and job shadows to ensure that Ph.D. students have a realistic view of their career prospects, as the majority will not replicate the career paths of their academic advisors.
 The Biotechnology Program has been well ahead of the curve on recognizing the need for new training models to prepare Ph.D.’s for a variety of professional careers, formally establishing the Designated Emphasis in Biotechnology (DEB) at UC Davis in 1997.

-From a small cadre of ten students, enrollment has grown to over 230 students and climbing.
+From a small cadre of ten students, enrollment has grown to a steady-state of about 200 predoctoral scholars.
 Students, faculty and industry partners have been vocal in their support and recognize the value of our program.
 The average time to degree for DEB students, inclusive of the internship, additional coursework and professional development activities, is approximately 5.5 years (normative for a STEM Ph.D.).
-About half of the over 200 DEB graduates are currently working in the private sector (industry, research institutes, other business) and about half are working in the public sector (academia, K-14 education, government), indicating that DEB degree holders are successful in pursuing a wide range of STEM career paths.
+About 60% of the over 300 DEB graduates are currently working in the private sector (industry, research institutes, other business) and about 40% are working in the public sector (academia, K-14 education, government), indicating that DEB degree holders are successful in pursuing a wide range of STEM career paths.

 For institutions interested in replicating the DEB model, we have published an open access case study describing the organizational structure and key characteristics of the program.